Sukhveer97/ML-Projects/Brain Tumor/README.md

 Python 3.6 on Jupyter Notebook

 ## Data
-The dataset was gathered from Kaggle (https://www.kaggle.com/jakeshbohaju/brain-tumor), downloaded and uploaded to Microsoft Azure Notebooks as a csv file.
+The dataset was gathered from [Kaggle](https://www.kaggle.com/jakeshbohaju/brain-tumor), downloaded and uploaded to Microsoft Azure Notebooks as a csv file.
 * File size: 465KB